Our team is here to help you in a safe and caring environment with the challenges of life

 tinsleypou@liveoakcounselingcenter.org

 Tinsley works with her clients from a person-centered and cognitive behavioral approach, incorporating parent consultation and coaching as needed.
-She offers treatment options for children and teens experiencing anxiety, depression, grief, behavioral problems, ADHD, and/or difficulty navigating life changes and challenges.
+She offers treatment options for young people experiencing anxiety, depression, grief, behavioral problems, ADHD, and/or difficulty navigating life changes and challenges.

 Susan Yelverton